giobraglia/Signal-Processing-Features/README.md

 If your intentions are to use this repository, please cite and refer to:
 G.Braglia, A.E.
 Lazzaretti, "An Embedded System for NILM using Machine Learning", XV Brazilian Congress on Computational Intelligence, 2021.

-Full-text available on ResearchGate at https://www.researchgate.net/publication/356092329_An_Embedded_System_for_NILM_Using_Machine_Learning
+Full-text available on ResearchGate at: https://www.researchgate.net/publication/356092329_An_Embedded_System_for_NILM_Using_Machine_Learning

 ## Important Resources